MONITOR LIZARDS

 Monitor Lizard Behavior

-Monitor lizards are very active.
+Monitors are diurnal (active during the daytime) and very active period.
 Unlike other iguanid lizards that are herbivores who leisurely go about their search for food, monitors are active predators who search high and low for their food.
 They are relatively fast walkers. lumbering along and moving their heads from side to side, flicking their tongues towards the ground to sense for the slightest movements or scents.
 When they sense something they often freeze like a pointer or some other hunting dog.
 Males of some species travel over home ranges of ten square miles while females cover about a third of that area.

 Monitors are regarded as the most intelligent of all lizards.
 Monitors in captivity can count to six.
 Komodo dragons recognize their keepers.
 In the wild they can remember where hiding places are.
 If they are threatened they head to these places using the most direct route no matter where they are.